 Fire helps seeds to germinate.
-This was one of the reasons an abundance of owls clover graced the Pentachaeta trail this Spring.
+This was one of the reasons an abundance of purple owls clover graced the Pentachaeta trail this Spring.

 Golden fields of wildflowers carpeted the area adjacent to the Oak Forest community where over a dozen dwellings burned in the Woolsey fire.

-Hiking along the Pentachaeta trail was magical.
+The California Goldfields made hiking along the Pentachaeta trail magical.

 When I returned to the trail later in May, wildflowers were still abounding, even after a couple of weeks of hot days.